Software-Engineering-Group-Bazaar/bazaar-mobile-react-native/README.md

 ## Setup and Configuration

 1. Open the specific app folder
+2. First run `npm install` to install the required dependencies.
-2. To run the project locally, use the following command: `npx expo start`
+3. To run the project locally, use the following command: `npx expo start`

 ## Testing
  Toplevel you can trigger tests in